View Patricia Allen's Obituary on tcpalm.com and share memories

 She was preceded in death by her husband, Orville Allen and son, Robert Allen MD.

 Survived by sons, Richard (Barbara) and Scott (Lynn); daughter-in-law, Janice Allen; grandchildren, Grant (Katherine), Matthew (Adrienne), Connor (Paige), Brooke (Brett), Courtney (Nathan), Caitlin (Scott), Nicholas (Afton), Max (Holly), and Hunter.
-She was delighted by her 7 great-grandchildren, Emerson, Gracen, Pierce, Rhyle, Kennedy, Jasper and Ford.
+She was delighted by her 10 great-grandchildren, Hudson, Parker, Layne, Emerson, Gracen, Pierce, Rhyle, Kennedy, Jasper and Ford.

 In lieu of flowers, the family requests a donation to Indian River Presbyterian Church, The St. Lucie County Humane Society or the .
 Private services will be held.
 Arrangements are under the direction of Haisley Funeral & Cremation Service.
 An online guest book may be signed at www.haisleyfuneralhome.com